creslinux/freqcache/README.md

 DNSMasq will respond to any client without restriction.
 DNSMasq has not upstream route/connectivity.

+# unbound
+Caching DNS server unbound is installed on ft_unbound.

+Unbound will only respond to request from ft_stunnel and will provide real IP detail.
+Unbound will cache and not refresh IP resolution from upstream for 1,000 days - preventing upstream DNS poisoning or hijacking from impacting our IP destination.

+Unbound can be restarted/reloaded to clear/force refresh of its DNS cache.

 # ft_hitch
 Hitch is an SSL offload daemon provded by varnish, the leading fast cache daemon.